The Secrets We Kept began as a short story.

 RESEARCH & PROCESS

-I received great pleasure from my research—which kept me invested (read: obsessed) with the story.
+Lara received great pleasure from her research—which kept her invested (read: obsessed) with the story.

 In the Western thread, most of the characters are fictional.
 But peppered throughout are historically accurate details—including some real names, as well as direct quotes and descriptions pertaining to the mission.
 For this thread, The Zhivago Affair by Peter Finn and Petra Couvée proved an indispensable asset.
 Sergio D'Angelo's self-published memoir, The Pasternak Affair also proved important for the Western thread.
 As well, the following titles also helped immensely: Legacy of Ashes, The Agency, The Cultural Cold War, The Georgetown Set, The Very Best Men, Hot Books in the Cold War, The Spy and His CIA Brat, The Lavender Scare, Sisterhood of Spies, Finks, Washington Confidential, Expo 58, and Feltrinelli.